aldozumaran/alpine-validator/README.md

 ## Usage

-To create a tooltip, use the `x-validator` directive on an element.
+To create a validator, use the `x-validator` directive on an element.

 ```html
 <div x-validator>